Join Us at New York Therapy Animals

 - Monthly evaluation schedule

 - One passing the evaluation the dog must be screened by your veterinarian

 - Complete the membership application and submit to headquarters

 Once becoming a registered New York Therapy Animals therapy dog team we personally assist our teams with placement opportunities available in hospitals, healthcare and assisted living facilities, shelters, schools and libraries, colleges and for community events, activities and presentations.
 There is something for everybody to enjoy and feel happy about giving back to the community.
 Volunteers without animals play a significant role in our organization as well.
 We want our volunteers to be active volunteers.
 We are committed to help facilitate the process efficiently.

 We are the official New York City R.E.A.D. affiliate and we coordinate all New York school and library placement for our teams.
 This is an additional course once the handler and their dog are a registered team.
-We partner with the Department of Education (DOE) and the New York Public Library and the Brooklyn Library for all R.E.A.D. school and library programs in New York City, Brooklyn and Westchester.
+We partner with the Department of Education (DOE) and the New York Public Library, the Queens Library, READ718 Brooklyn and the for all R.E.A.D. school and library programs in New York City, Brooklyn, Queens, Bronx and Westchester.